 The level of detail contained in the implementation approach should be consistent with the accuracy of the estimate, size and complexity of the project and firmness of the project scope.
 The implementation approach must be flexible, because plans, assumptions and design concepts developed during the pre-project activities will undergo review and possible change during subsequent phases.

 The program should address each of the following subjects normally found in a typical implementation approach.

-Comprehensive Project Schedule

-In addition to the Project Schedule developed in Chapter 10, this section should address how the institutions plans to manage:

-Selection, procurement and installation of Owner furnished equipment (especially for long lead time items)

-Design of interior spaces, including furniture, furnishing and accessory selection, procurement and installation

-Multiple stages of the project, for example furniture procurement may be handled differently from general construction

-Design Plan

-This section defines the resources and methods to be used to provide cost effective design for the project.
+Comp rehensive Project Schedule tion to the Project Schedule developed in Chapter s section should address how the institutions plans age: Selection, procurement and installation of Owner furnished equipment (especially for long lead time items) Design of interior spaces, including furniture, furnishing and accessory selection, procurement and installation Multiple stages of the project, for example furniture procurement may be handled differently from general construction Design Plan This section defines the resources and methods to be used to provide cost effective design for the project.
 It also includes plans for utilizing both internal and external resources.
-It should include:

-Recommendation for the qualifications of the project architect-engineer and its consultants

-Suggestions for special consultants as may be required due to the nature of the project

-Need for comprehensive site investigations
+It should include: Recommendation for the qualifications of the project architect-engineer and its consultants Suggestions for special consultants as may be required due to the nature of the project Need for comprehensive site investigations

-Unusual design documentation required, emphasizing any special requirements including computer aided design and drafting (CADD), 3-Dimensional computerized modeling of MEP systems, physical models, etc.

-Contracting Plan

-- State law dictates that construction contracts for higher education projects be publicly bid and awarded to the lowest responsible bidder.
-If the institution intends, and is able to complete any part of the project using an alternative contracting approach, this should be clarified in this section. - Identify any major stages of the project to prepurchase equipment (such as boiler, chillers, cooling tower, etc.) or to separately advertise, bid and award multiple construction contracts within the overall project (such as site preparation, demolition, infrastructure contracts, etc.)

-Permitting and Regulatory Compliance

-This section includes a work plan to prepare, submit and track any unique approval or permit requirements identified in Chapter 8.
-Definition of responsibilities and coordination with OFPC, Institution EHS, and outside agencies should be discussed.
+Unusual design documentation required, emphasizing any special requirements including computer aided design and drafting (CADD), 3-Dimensional computerized modeling of MEP systems, physical models, etc. Contra acting Plan State law dictates that construction contracts for higher education projects be publicly bid and awarded to the lowest responsible bidder.
+If the institution intends, and is able to complete any part of the project using an alternative contracting approach, this should be clarified in this section.
+Identify any major stages of the project to pre- purchase equipment (such as boiler, chillers, cooling tower, etc.) or to separately advertise, bid and award multiple construction contracts within the overall project (such as site preparation, demolition, infrastructure contracts, etc.) Permi tting and Regulatory Compliance track identif coordi ection includes a work plan to prepare, submit and any unique approval or permit requirements ied in Chapter 8.
+Definition of responsibilities and nation with OFPC, Institution EHS, and outside es should be discussed.
+Safety Process The State of Texas Uniform General Conditions and The U.T.

-Safety Process

-- The State of Texas Uniform General Conditions and The U.T.
 System Supplementary General Conditions of the Construction Contract make safety during construction the responsibility of the General Contractor.
-If there are other safety procedures and review processes to be followed by the project for which the Owner is responsible this section should address them, including: - Hazardous material handling - Safety information for specialized processes and hazards
+If there are other safety procedures and review processes to be followed by the project for which the Owner is including:

+responsible this section should address them,

-Potential impacts to Institution security or safety during construction and operation
+- Hazardous material handling - Safety information for specialized processes and hazards - Potential impacts to Institution security or safety during construction and operation